simonmichael/hledger/hledger/hledger.m4.md

 There are two kinds of matcher:

-1. A whole record matcher is simplest: it is just a word, single-line text fragment, or other regular expression, which hledger will try to match case-insensitively anywhere within the CSV record.
+1. A whole record matcher is simplest: it is just a word, single-line text fragment, or other regular expression, which hledger will try to match case-insensitively anywhere within the CSV record.\
   Eg: `whole foods`.

-2. A field matcher has a percent-prefixed CSV field number or name before the pattern.
+2. A field matcher has a percent-prefixed CSV field number or name before the pattern.\
-   Eg: `%3 whole foods` or `%description whole foods`. hledger will try to match the pattern just within the named CSV field.
+   Eg: `%3 whole foods` or `%description whole foods`.\
+   hledger will try to match the pattern just within the named CSV field.

 When using these, there's two things to be aware of:

-1. Whole record matchers see a synthetic reconstruction or record, not the original data;
+1. Whole record matchers don't see the exact original record;
-   values will be comma-separated, and quotes enclosing values and whitespace outside those quotes will be removed.\
+   they see a reconstruction of it, in which values are comma-separated, and quotes enclosing values and whitespace outside those quotes are removed.\
    Eg when reading an SSV record like:   `2023-01-01 ; "Acme, Inc. " ;  1,000`\
    the whole record matcher sees instead: `2023-01-01,Acme, Inc. ,1,000`